|Project||AprilTags Visual Fiducial System|

 Java Language Implementation

-The previous Java-language implementation has been deprecated.
+The previous Java implementation has been deprecated.
 The current C version can be called via JNI.

 iOS Support Notes